 - Spots that are most noticeable when you look at a plain bright background, such as a blue sky or a white wall

-- Spots that eventually settle down and drift out of the line of vision
+- Small shapes or strings that eventually settle down and drift out of the line of vision

 When to see a doctor

-Contact an eye specialist promptly if you notice:
+Contact an eye specialist immediately if you notice:

 - Many more eye floaters than usual